jimktrains/learn_to_code/README.md

 Right now, this is a work in progress.
 Critiques, pull-requests, and ideas would be greatly welcomed.

-The contents of the book are licenced under the Creative Commons Share Alike (CC-SA) (http://creativecommons.org/licenses/by-sa/2.0/) license.
+The contents of the book are licenced under the Creative Commons Attribution-Share Alike (CC-SA) (http://creativecommons.org/licenses/by-sa/2.0/) license.